 Years passed, and my worries faded.

 Then one morning our village was hit by a sandstorm.
 Reyla shook me awake, telling me to run toward the east, toward the Solune wall.
 I did.
 I do not question my sister’s judgement.
-She helped nearly everyone out of the village, her and Jan together.
+She helped nearly everyone out of the village, Jan and her together.
 When the homes finally got hit, she was there, with my very young friend Marisa.
 Reyla pulled her from the stone brick house and bodily threw her to us.
-Jan ran to help, and caught the flying child.
-Reyla ran toward is yelling to run.
-Run!
+Jan ran to help, and caught the flying child, and did everything he could to shield her from the fall.
+Reyla ran toward us yelling for us to run, run!

-Before she finished her third shout, she was taken by the sandstorm.
+Before she could finish her third shout, she was taken by the sandstorm.
 Everyone except me heeded her calls.
 I stood there, looking at the swirling sands before me.
 I searched for her with my eyes, I searched for me dear sister as the storm drew closer.
-Jan ran, still carrying Marica.
+Jan ran, still carrying Marisa.
 He took me up in his other arm and ran.
 I did not resist him.
 I was not stupid.